smhurf/lewagon_challenges/07-Best-Practices/01/02-Data-Cleaning/README.md

 ### Pandas Profiling

-- Run an exploratory analysis for the list of datasets below using [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling)
+- Run an exploratory analysis for the list of datasets below using [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling) (make sur to pip install pandas-profiling)

 ### Olist Class